OffchainLabs/arbitrum-cli-tools/packages/batch-tx-handler/README.md

 ## l1 batch handler

-(Note: l1 batch handler only supports decode pre-eip4844 message)
+(Note: l1 batch handler only supports decode pre-eip4844 message, if you want to decode blob data, please refer to [go-batchhandler](https://github.com/OffchainLabs/go-batchhandler))

 `l1 batch handler` is a simple demo of how to decompress and decode sequencer's calldata to get all related l2 message, but this way currently hasn't implemented `startBlock` and delayed tx found (Will support in the future).